 Once you’ve headed to Advanced Mode to see which of your videos are being watched the most, consider whether there are opportunities to create more content around those subjects.

-Probably the best indicator of how engaging a video is, Average percentage viewed can be found in the Content report, and will show how much the average viewer watches.
-A higher percentage shows that people are watching your videos for longer – the dream goal is to get everyone watching your entire videos!
+Average percentage viewed is probably the best indicator of how engaging a video is.
+It can be found in the Content report, and will show how much the average viewer watches.
+The higher the percentage shows that people are watching your videos for longer – the dream goal is to get everyone watching your entire videos!

 You can learn from both your best and worst performing videos to see what differences there are between the two.
 Maybe the editing is slow and people are losing interest, or perhaps the video doesn’t live up to what the title and thumbnail promise?
 See what you might change in future.

-You can use Average view duration alongside the Average percentage viewed to really focus in on your top performing videos.
+Check out the Average view duration of your content alongside the Average percentage viewed to really focus in on your top performing videos.
 A high percentage is great on its own, but a video that combines a high percentage with a long duration is even better.

 Pick out a couple of your top performing videos across both of these metrics and these will be your gold standard.
 Think about what things make this content resonate with your audience, apply those learnings to upcoming videos, and see if they perform better too.